Holt Rast

 Holt Rast (October 10, 1917 – November 22, 1998) was an American football player and entrepreneur who founded Rast Construction.
 Rast served in the United States Army from 1942 to 1946 and was later elected to serve in the Alabama House of Representatives from 1958 to 1966.
 He was appointed by Governor George Wallace to assist with the development of the Alabama Sports Hall of Fame in 1967 and founded Rast Construction in 1975.

 College football

 Rast played end for coach Frank Thomas at the University of Alabama from 1939 to 1941.
 He was a unanimous All-American pick in 1941.
 Rast, along with teammates Don Whitmire and Jimmy Nelson, was selected MVP of the 1942 Cotton Bowl Classic.
 Rast scored on a 10-yard interception return during that 29–21 win over Texas A&M.

-Rast was drafted by the Chicago Bears of the National Football League in 1942 in the 18th round with the 170th pick.
+Rast was drafted by the Chicago Bears of the National Football League in 1942 in the 18th round with the 170th overall pick.
 Rast did not play for the Bears, however, he entered the U.S. Army after his graduation in 1942.

 He was inducted into the Alabama Sports Hall of Fame in the Class of 1977 for football.

 In 1994, he was selected by the Southeastern Conference as an SEC Football Legend.